FillerMcDiller/cat-bot/README.md

    If they aren't found there, they will be replaced with a placeholder.

    All emojis can be downloaded [here](https://github.com/staring-cat/emojis/releases/latest/download/emojis.zip).
+(I don't update these)

 5. Go inside of the `config.py` file and configure everything to your liking.